MichalStafira/xv6-public/README.md

 PA2 Homework CS450

-<h1>Using an absolutly Fresh install of ubuntu  on Virtual Box  </h1>
+<h1>Using an absolutly Fresh install of Ubuntu  on Virtual Box  </h1>

 Open Terminal